AnastasiaPevgonen/SQL_training/README.md

 DROP TABLE person; #to delete a complete table person

-ALTER TABLE person ADD new_column-name DECIMAL(3,2); # to add a new column to the table person and name the column in text (20)
+ALTER TABLE person ADD new_column_name DECIMAL(3,2); # to add a new column to the table person and name the column in text (20)

+ALTER TABLE person DROP COLUMN existing_column_name; #to delete one specified column from the specified table person